Green flash: Types

 The majority of flashes observed are inferior-mirage or mock-mirage effects, with the others constituting only 1% of reports.
 Some types not listed in the table above, such as the cloud-top flash (seen as the Sun sinks into a coastal fog, or at distant cumulus clouds), are not understood.

+James Prescott Joule has been attributed with explaining the sunset green flash phenomenon in a letter to the Manchester Literary and Philosophical Society in 1869; actually, he noted the last glimpse as bluish green, without attempting to explain the phenomenon.

 Blue flashes

 On rare occasion, the amount of blue light is sufficient to be visible as a "blue flash".